-GPIL is a non-wholly owned subsidiary of GDI, the direct controlling shareholder of the Company, and hence, an associate of GDI and therefore, a connected person of the Company.
-According to the Listing Rules, the entering into of the abovementioned tenancy agreement constituted continuing connected transactions of the Company which were subject to annual review, reporting and announcement requirements.
-Further details of the transactions are set out in the announcement of the Company dated 28 November 2016, and note 27(a) to the financial statements - the transaction under "Rental expenses paid to a fellow subsidiary".
-According to the abovementioned tenancy agreement, the total rent paid by the Company to GPIL was HK\$2,892,000 during the year.
+YPM is a subsidiary of Guangdong Holdings, the ultimate controlling shareholder of the Company, hence, an associate of Guangdong Holdings and a connected person of the Company.
+According to the Listing Rules, the entering into of the Laurel House Property Management Agreement (as amended by the First Supplemental Agreement and the Second Supplemental Agreement) constituted continuing connected transactions of the Company which were subject to annual review, reporting and announcement requirements.
+Further details of the transactions are set out in the announcements of the Company dated 18 July 2018, 30 August 2019 and 13 November 2020, and note 30(a) to the financial statements - the transactions under "Property management fee paid to fellow subsidiaries".